The Focal Quantal Response Equilibrium: Introduction

 The main contribution of this paper is a parsimonious generalization of the QRE called the \emph{Focal Quantal Response Equilibrium} (Focal QRE), which can account for such violations of the random utility model.
 Similar to the QRE, the Focal QRE keeps the equilibrium notion but relaxes the rationality assumption on the players' behavior.
 In a Focal QRE, it is as if each player divides her set of strategies into two groups: a focal group and a non-focal group.
 Strategies in the focal group are chosen excessively frequently when compared to other strategies \emph{after accounting for the expected utilities of these strategies}.
-Formally, in the Focal QRE, the player $i$ chooses strategy $s_{ij}$ if it maximizes the random expected utility of choosing $s_{ij}$ given the strategy profile of others $p_{-i}$
+Formally, in the Focal QRE, player $i$ chooses strategy $s_{ij}$ if it maximizes the random expected utility of choosing $s_{ij}$ given the strategy profile of others, $p_{-i}$

 where $\delta_i$ is the bias term for focal strategies and $F_i\subseteq S_i$ is the set of focal strategies.
-Separation of the magnitude of focality bias, $\delta_i$, from focality, $F_i$, allows us to measure the degree to which focality influences behavior; it is natural to think the impact of focality depends on the game.\footnote{Similarly, \cite{kovach2017imbalanced} show that this separation is important to capture many empirical patterns in individual choice, especially the comparative statics of choice overload.} We show that existence of the Focal QRE is ensured due the properties of the QRE.
+Separating the magnitude of focality bias, $\delta_i$, from focality, $F_i$, allows us to measure the extent to which focality influences behavior; it is natural to expect the impact of focality to depend on the game.\footnote{Similarly, \cite{kovach2017imbalanced} show that this separation is important to capture many empirical patterns in individual choice, especially the comparative statics of choice overload.} We show that the existence of the Focal QRE is ensured due to the properties of the QRE.

 To facilitate application, we also introduce and discuss the logistic version of the Focal QRE, which we call the \emph{Focal Logit Equilibrium}.\footnote{The behavioral foundations of this choice behavior are provided in \cite{kovach2017imbalanced} in an abstract choice framework.
-They show that focal choice systematically accounts for bounded rationality of individuals by nesting seemingly unrelated behavioral theories.} The logistic QRE is the most commonly applied specification because it is simple, is widely applicable, makes clear predictions, and is often easy to estimate.
+They show that focal choice systematically accounts for the bounded rationality of individuals by nesting seemingly unrelated behavioral theories.} The logistic QRE is the most commonly applied specification because it is simple, widely applicable, makes clear predictions, and is often easy to estimate.
 The Focal Logit Equilibrium also has similar advantages.
 We show in section \ref{identify} how focal strategies may be identified from frequency data under the assumption of Focal Logit Equilibrium.

 To make predictions across different economic environments, economists often assume stability of preferences (or the distribution of preferences).
 Following this tradition, we assume stability of the distribution of preferences across different games, which is essential for the QRE to maintain testable implications across games.
 This is intuitively plausible in many settings, especially for strategically similar games with the same set of players.
 For instance, this is plausible when playing a symmetric or asymmetric matching pennies game in the lab.
 However, the QRE may struggle to accommodate changes in behavior across games when the error distribution is fixed.
 This may arise when behavior is close to Nash predictions in some games, but behavior is not close to Nash in other, strategically similar games.